19hours/sg-statutes/Acts/Employment Act.md

 ### Income tax clearance

-24\.—(1) Notwithstanding sections 22 and 23, no payment of salary or any other sum due to an employee on termination of service shall be made to the employee by the employer without the permission of the Comptroller of Income Tax under section 68(7) of the Income Tax Act [Cap.
-134].
+24\.—(1) Notwithstanding sections 22 and 23, no payment of salary or any other sum due to an employee on termination of service shall be made to the employee by the employer without the permission of the Comptroller of Income Tax under section 68(7) of the Income Tax Act (Cap.
+134).

-[32/2008 wef 01/01/2009]
+[32/2008]

-(2) The employer shall forthwith give notice of the termination of service to the Comptroller of Income Tax and the payment of the salary or other sum due to the employee shall not be delayed more than 30 days after such notice has been given to and received by the Comptroller of Income Tax.
+(2) The employer shall immediately give notice of the termination of service to the Comptroller of Income Tax and the payment of the salary or other sum due to the employee shall not be delayed more than 30 days after such notice has been given to and received by the Comptroller of Income Tax.

-[32/2008 wef 01/01/2009]
+[32/2008]

 ### Payment to be made during working hours

 25\.—(1) Payment of salary shall be made on a working day and during working hours at the place of work or at any other place agreed to between the employer and the employee.

+[21/84]

 (2) Subsection (1) shall not apply where the salary is paid into an account with a bank in Singapore, being an account in the name of the employee or an account in the name of the employee jointly with one or more other persons.